Categories

 The proposal is to use the land right between the new Aldi and the Co-op funeral home—close to the Morrisons, oh and don’t forget there’s that new Lidl that’s almost completed a bit further down the road, too.

 These roads aren’t equipped to handle the vehicular demand these powerful corporations expect to attract.
 Neither is the environment, locally or globally.
 The inclusion of 32 on-site car parking spaces (only for customers) coupled with the drive-thru aspect itself means more cars, more fumes, more noise.
 In their publicity they say that the positioning of the new restaurant ‘will help with traffic flow along the Pershore Road.’
 Meanwhile the sad irony here is that our project, just up the road, is providing 39 affordable homes without the need for any parking.
-If this project were to go ahead, this small stretch of Stirchley would see our effort to keep 39 additional cars off our streets nearly reduced to nothing.
+If the McDonald’s were to go ahead, this small stretch of Stirchley would see our effort to keep 39 additional cars off our streets nearly reduced to nothing.

 The argument that a restaurant concept which encourages you to harness the power of your vehicle in the name of convenience will reduce traffic and pollution is quite beyond quip and witticism.
-There are three such drive-thru locations within three miles of Hazelwell Lane and McDonald’s have over 1450 locations in the UK and Ireland alone.
+There are three such drive-through locations within three miles of Hazelwell Lane and McDonald’s have over 1450 locations in the UK and Ireland alone.
 It is just greed, pure and simple.

 But perhaps this time the Clown has taken a step too far.
 Word spread of the proposal faster than you can say Quarter Pounder with Cheese, please.
 Up and down the high street it was all anyone was talking about, and within hours of the news being made public over three hundred residents took to WhatsApp to mobilise and plan a protest.
 How McDonald’s will react remains to be seen.
 But anyone au fait with the McLibel case will know they’re not the type of firm that take criticism particularly well.
 One thing does seem clear, for the most part, locals aren’t too keen on adding a set of Golden Arches to Stirchley.

-Here at SCD we stand with the rest of the community in our shared refusal to accept that Stirchley needs a McDonald’s.
-We also want to make it clear that we feel the site could and should be used for affordable social housing—something, if the substantial demand for spaces in our current development are anything to go by, that is very much needed in the area—the space could also be better used for other community services or other centres of community leisure (replacing those we’ve lost in the name of supermarkets and carparks).
+Here at SCD we stand with the rest of the opposition in our shared refusal to accept that Stirchley needs a McDonald’s.
+We also want to make it clear that we feel the site could and should be used for affordable social housing—something, if the substantial demand for spaces in our current development are anything to go by, that is very much needed in the area—the space could also be better used for other community services or other centres of community leisure (replacing those we’ve lost in the name of supermarkets and car parks).
 What is needed and what is logical, what would be in line with the council’s transport vision for urban centres, is dense housing that aligns with the preexisting bus, rail, and cycle routes.
 Not another McDonald’s.

-Couple this with the fact that the most recent developments in the area have been encouraging increased car use and it’s clear that a drive-thru is not just bad for Stirchley but also a massive departure from the types of developments needed in urban centres across the city.
+Couple this with the fact that the most recent developments in the area have been encouraging increased car use and it’s clear that a drive-through is not just bad for Stirchley but also a massive departure from the types of developments needed in urban centres across the city.

 Another element to why we wish to see this proposal go no further is McDonald’s involvement in the ongoing genocide of the Palestinian people.
 They are, rightly so, on the boycott list for, among other things, providing free meals to the Israeli Occupation Forces (7).
 McDonald’s purchased all the Israeli franchises following backlash from this, meaning corporate now own all 225 restaurants In the region.
-The region where employees are told that if they do speak Arabic they should not use it whilst working at Mcdonald’s.(8) With another four years of Trump about to break across the horizon this means further suffering and continual punishment of the Palestinians and their right to life.
+The region where employees are told that if they do speak Arabic they should not use it whilst working at Mcdonald’s (8).
+With another four years of Trump about to break across the horizon this means further suffering and continual punishment of the Palestinians and their right to life.
 Trump and his MAGA-ites are set to appoint three highly vocal, pro-Israeli men to the positions of secretary of state, secretary of defence and ambassador to Israel.
 The latter of which considers Israel’s illegal settlements in the West Bank as part of some kind of biblical prophecy.
 If it wasn’t already important to show our solidarity and support with the Palestinian people, now it is getting desperate, and everything we can do we should be doing.
 Boycott all McDonald’s, not just this hypothetical one.

 Scanning the McDonald’s consultation website reads as a list of promises to fix problems they’ll be causing if they get the go ahead.
 Currently Stirchley is being praised for its strong sense of community, its artistic output, and its ever-growing throng of independent businesses.
 All of these things will come under threat if we allow places like McDonald’s to drown us in their corporate veneer.
 “If approved, the new restaurant will deliver significant investment into Stirchley, helping support the local economy.” — quote from proposal site lol.
-The local economy will suffer, through increased strain on health services, increased spend on waste collection and increased delays to vital public transport.
+The local economy will suffer, through increased strain on services, increased spend on waste collection and increased delays to vital public transport.
 The economic growth, McDonalds and Rachel Reeves talk about is only beneficial in conjunction with many other things.
 It will have a net negative impact if it increases pollution, litter, light pollution, traffic and reductions in biodiversity.

 1. https://web.archive.org/web/20120321005512/http://michaelwitzel.com/wordpress/the-texas-pig-stands-drive-in/